Home

 Key Lime Canid

-about 4 years ago
+over 4 years ago

 In addition, the entire jazz era for instance was based upon adding onto other people's creativity.
 Some performers would actually cover their instrument with a handkerchief so onlookers don't try to watch what notes they are playing, while others felt free to just let them see, since there were not many ways to actually learn how to play certain things well.
 Add improv.
 Then you also have Frankie Trumbauer and later the sax being more standardized in 1955 and suddenly more tracks feature sax instead of clarinet.
 And your last statement contradicts the entire premise of covers & remixes.